Battlefield illumination: Flares

+Tripflare

 Searchlights

 These are usually large portable devices that combine an extremely luminous source (usually a carbon arc lamp) with a mirrored parabolic reflector to project a powerful beam of light of approximately parallel rays in a particular direction.
 They have been used to create "artificial moonlight" on battlefields.

 Battlefield Illumination Airborne System (BIAS)

 The Battlefield Illumination Airborne System (BIAS) was an illumination system consisting of a lamp assembly (consisting of a number of Xenon lamps), a power source, a heat exchanger pod and a control console.
 The system was intended to be installed on modified cargo aircraft, with the lamp assembly positioned on the rear cargo ramp, the other elements were to be installed in the main cargo area and mounted on the aircraft fuselage.

 The United States Air Force (USAF) opened Operation Shed Light as a development effort on 7 February 1966.
 Shed Light explored the deficiencies in attacking targets at night, particularly with visible light illumination.
 A single BIAS system was developed by LTV electro-Systems and installed on a Fairchild C-123B for the Special Air Warfare Center at Eglin Air Force Base in Florida by April 1966.
 Initially designated Airborne General Illumination Light (AGIL), the system weighed 7500 lb and had a lamp assembly with 28 Xenon lamps, heat exchanger and cooling system to prevent the lamps from overheating.
 Replacing the rear cargo ramp entirely, the AGIL created a 50° cone of light, shining vertically down, but able to rotate 50° to the side, illuminating 3.5 sqmi at 0.04 Candela from 12000 ft, or 0.5 sqmi at 0.4 Candela from 4000 ft.

 Testing of the BIAS equipped C-123B in support of night strike, search and rescue, and ground operations was carried out eliciting positive feedback from USAF and United States Army (US Army) observers.
 Ten C-123s were slated to receive the AGIL system under Southeast Asia Operational Requirement (SEAOR) 50, issued on 6 June 1966, the programme was changed to fit the system on 11 Lockheed JC-130A aircraft (re-designated RC-130S), but only two were completed and tested in South-East Asia, where it was found that the aircraft was, understandably, vulnerable to enemy anti-aircraft fire and was generally less effective than the emergent AC-130 gunships.
 The two BIAS equipped RC-130S, remained in SE Asia for an unknown length of time and were eventually returned to the United States (US) and de-modified by 1974.